jnq-t/burn-these-letters/README.md

 ```
 ## Methods and Params
 ### .scramble(:text => YOUR INPUT TEXT)
 - breaks up your input by word, leaving punctuation (mostly) in place, and scrambles everything else.
-It'll need some formatting.
 ```
 scrambler.scramble(:text => "Hello, world!
 Hello, moon!
 This is a longer sentence!")
-=> "world , a ! world , Hello ! moon is longer This sentence !"
+=> "is, world! is, hello! this longer a sentence moon!"
-=> "sentence , a ! sentence , moon !
-This world longer Hello is !"
+=> "is, this! is, world! a sentence longer hello moon!"
-=> "is , sentence ! is , a !
-This moon world longer Hello !
+=> "this, is! this, sentence! world longer a hello moon!"
 ```

 ### .scramble.by_sentence(:text => YOUR INPUT TEXT)
 - breaks up your input by sentence (wherever it see's a `.`, `?`, `!`) and scrambles those.
 ```
-scrambler.scramble.by_sentence(ç)
+scrambler.scramble.by_sentence(:text => "Hello, world!
+Hello, moon!
+This is a longer sentence!")
-=> "Hello, world !
-Hello, moon !
-This is a longer sentence !"
+=> "hello, moon! hello, world!  this is a longer sentence!"
-=> " Hello, moon !
-Hello, world !
-This is a longer sentence !"
+=> "this is a longer sentence!  hello, moon! hello, world!"
-=> "Hello, world !
-This is a longer sentence !
-Hello, moon !"
+=> "this is a longer sentence! hello, world!  hello, moon!"

 ```
 ### .scramble.by_custom_subgroup(:text => YOUR INPUT TEXT, :subgrouped_array => [Array of [Sub Arrays])
 - scrambles your input by word, but adhering to what ever custom grouping you passed in.